murdockfpv/murdockfpv.github.io/vid_test.md

 #### More information

 * Emails have file size limits, even sending a short preview of an UltraHD video can prove difficult.
 This page uses web-hosting for the content and allows me to show you a preview of footage I might capture for you.
 * The full resolution files are huge at 4K resolution and up to 60 FPS, I exported this video in such a way with lowered resolution so that **this video is only 17MB.
-I can capture single .JPG images 30-40 MB**.
-Even a short ultraHD video can be many GB.
+I can capture single .JPG images 30-40 MB**